-As described above, schools will be identified for CSI support (TSI low-performing subgroup criteria) if they have been identified as a targeted support and improvement (TSI) school for a low-performing subgroup for three consecutive years without exiting TSI status by the end of the third year.
-These schools will be first identified for support in 2022-2023 in the fall of 2022.
-Identified schools will begin implementation in January of 2023.
-This timeline ensures that the most up-to-date information is utilized in determinations, as CCRPI scores are released in the fall of each year.
+As described above, schools will be identified for CSI support (TSI additional targeted support criteria) if they have been identified as a targeted support and improvement (TSI) school for additional targeted support for three consecutive years without exiting TSI status by the end of the third year.
+These schools will be first identified for support in the fall of 2021.